eseverett/CXLS_Interlocks_Docs/source/user_documentation/Vault-1_ionizing_radiation.rst

 It covers the hazard indicators, control protocase, VIEWMARQ displays, and beacons in Vault-1 Control and Accelerator Lab.
 The control protocase allows users to view and change the secure state of Vault-1, arm the accelerator and transmitters, and monitor area monitors.
 The VIEWMARQ displays provide information on the ionizing radiation hazard status, laser hazards, and the secure state of Vault-1.
 The beacons indicate the enabled state of RF and ionizing radiation emergency stop buttons.
-Refer to the figures for visual references.